SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: CONCLUSIONS

 \section{CONCLUSIONS}

-\invis{\scomment{mention ablation study to understand the contributaion of each sensor as future work?}} In this paper, we presented SVIn2, a state estimation system with robust initialization, sensor fusion of depth, sonar, visual, and inertial data, and loop closure capabilities.
+In this paper, we presented SVIn2, a state estimation system with robust initialization, sensor fusion of depth, sonar, visual, and inertial data, and loop closure capabilities.
 While the proposed system can also work out of the water, by disabling the sensors that are not applicable, our system is specifically targeted for underwater environments.
 Experimental results in a standard benchmark dataset and different underwater datasets demonstrate excellent performance.

 Utilizing the insights gained from implementing the proposed approach, an online adaptation of the discussed framework for the limited computational resources of the Aqua2 AUV~\cite{Rekleitis2005d} is currently under consideration; see \fig{fig:aqua}.
 It is worth noting that maintaining the proper attitude of the traversed trajectory and providing an estimate of the distance traveled will greatly enhance the autonomous capabilities of the vehicle~\cite{RekleitisIROS2009b}.
 Furthermore, accurately modeling the surrounding structures would enable Aqua2, as well as other vision based underwater vehicles to operate near, and through, a variety of underwater structures, such as caves, shipwrecks, and canyons.